pointw-dev/halchemy/jekyll/deprecated/methods/delete_resource.md

 Sends a DELETE request to the resource's `self` rel.

+> Note, you should handle exceptions thrown by the request.
+See [Optimistic Concurrency] for more details.

 ## Signature
 The method signature for **DELETE resource** is:
 {% tabs signature %}